V9N1/Pacman-Game/README.md

 Ghost count

-Begin playing using keyboard controls.

-****Project Structure****
+Play.

+Lose.

+Pretend you didn’t lose and play again.

+📁 Project Structure
 Code
 pacman-game/
-  pacman.html      # Main game file (HTML, CSS, and JavaScript) README.md        # Project documentation
+  pacman.html      # Main game file (HTML + CSS + JS)
+  README.md        # This file
   .gitignore       # Git ignore rules
-All game logic is contained within pacman.html, ensuring a minimal and portable project structure.

-****Future Enhancements****
-Potential improvements include:
+Everything lives in one file, making it extremely easy to share, tweak, or break in creative ways.

+🔮 Future Enhancements
+This project is built to grow.
+Possible upgrades include:

-AI Development
+🧠 Smarter AI
-Full implementation of dot‑seeking using A* or Dijkstra
+Full dot‑seeking with A* or Dijkstra

-Enhanced ghost‑avoidance logic
+Ghost‑avoidance with threat weighting

-A functional reinforcement learning agent (e.g., Q‑learning or a lightweight neural network)
+A real reinforcement learning agent (Q‑learning or a tiny neural net)

-Gameplay Data Collection
+📊 Gameplay Analytics
-Logging moves, scores, and outcomes to CSV
+Log moves, scores, and outcomes to CSV

-Comparative analysis of AI modes and difficulty settings
+Compare AI modes

-****Training Interface****
+See which difficulty produces the most rage‑quits

+🧪 Training UI
+Let an RL agent play thousands of games

+Visualize learning curves

+Watch Pac‑Man slowly become a genius

+📜 License
+This project is provided as‑is for learning and personal use.
+Modify it, remix it, break it, rebuild it — it’s yours.
 A dedicated UI for reinforcement learning experiments

 Visualization of learning progress (e.g., score trends over time)